maliput/maliput_documentation/docs/developer_guidelines.rst

 The following branches and tags schemes will be used:

-* Use ``master`` or ``main`` as the mainline development branch.
+* Use ``main`` as the mainline development branch.
 The tip of that branch will be the latest development state.
 It is not safe.
   Downstream projects are encouraged to avoid using it unless there is a business need to do so.
-* Each repository will create branches with the following pattern:
+* Each repository will have branches with the following pattern:
   ``release/major.minor.x``, e.g. ``release/1.2.x``.
 Patch releases (``x``)
   will be appended as new commits into that branch.
-Note that each repository must contain only one package.
+Note that each repository contains only one package.

 Releases
 ========